||Registration deadline Winter Session 1, courses begin January 15

 ||Registration deadline Spring Session 1, courses begin March 5

 Certificate in Nonprofit Management

 CERTIFICATE IN NONPROFIT MANAGEMENT COURSES

-|Nonprofit leaders, managers, and “sector switchers” will benefit from this fast-paced exploration of todays nonprofit sector.
-Learn about the broad range of institutions that occupy the social space between the market and the state*, and what holds them together.
+|Nonprofit leaders, managers, and sector switchers will benefit from this fast-paced exploration of todays nonprofit sector.
+Learn about the broad range of institutions that occupy the social space between the market and the state* and what holds them together.
 Participants will discuss the specific functions of nonprofits in society, their economic and political impact and major trends that are changing the face of nonprofit organizations as we know them.
-The goal of this course is to facilitate increased knowledge of the nonprofit sector that prepares the learner to lead and manage strategically in a rapidly changing environment.
+The goal of this course is to facilitate increased knowledge of the nonprofit sector, preparing the learner to lead and manage strategically in a rapidly changing environment.

 This intensive five-week course explores the following topics:

 Introduction to Nonprofits, Nonprofit Management and the Nonprofit Sector.

 Recognizing the Economic and Political Roles of Nonprofits.

 Overview of Current Nonprofit Trends: Understanding the Changing Landscape

 Continued Exploration of Trends: What They Mean for Your Nonprofit Organization

 Looking into the Future: The Role of Innovation

 Upon completion of readings and assigned learning activities, students will be able to: